geopm/geopm/tutorial/agent/README.md

 in example_policy.json.
 Pass this configuration file to launcher with the --geopm-policy option or by setting GEOPM_POLICY=example_config.json.
-Note that to be recognized as an agent plugin, the shared library filename must begin with "libgeopmagent_" and end in ".so.0.0.0".
-Be sure that both the ExampleIO plugin and the ExampleAgent plugin are in GEOPM_PLUGIN_PATH.
+Note that to be recognized as an agent plugin, the shared library filename must begin with "libgeopmagent\_" and end in ".so.0.0.0".
+Be sure that both the ExampleIO plugin and the ExampleAgent plugin are in GEOPM_PLUGIN.

 An example run script is provided in agent_tutorial.sh.
 It uses the geopmbench application.
-Before running, build and install GEOPM and make sure that both plugins are built using the tutorial_build_*.sh script in each folder.
+Before running, build and install GEOPM and make sure that both plugins are built using the "tutorial_build\_\*.sh" script in each folder.
 During the run, the idle percent will be printed to either standard out or standard error, depending on whether it falls within the bounds set in example_policy.json.
 The run script